CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

  1. Click on **Continue to www.nfl.com (unsafe)**.

     ![](images1/unsafe.png)

+    >**Note**: If you have trouble reaching www.nfl.com, try www.nba.com or www.nhl.com.

  1. Now you can see the NFL web page.

     ![](images/firewall22.png "search gateway")